KDE/documentation-docs-krita-org/untranslatable_pages/building/build_krita_with_docker_on_linux.rst

 happens when you run ``./bin/bootstrap-deps.sh`` script.
 That is, if you skipped installing deps QtCreator will not be installed and you will have to download it manually from `this location <https://files.kde.org/krita/build/qtcreator-package.tar.gz>`_.

-You may also try to dowload the official QtCreator installer from `<https://download.qt.io/official_releases/qtcreator/>`_.
+You may also try to download the official QtCreator installer from `<https://download.qt.io/official_releases/qtcreator/>`_.
 In case you decide to use it, just enter the container and install it.
 Make sure you install it into '~/qtcreator' directory without any version suffixes, then you will be able to run it directly from the host system using the script below: